cameronsenese/cloud-map-mcs-controller/README.md

 With the required dependencies in place, the admin user is able to create a `ServiceExport` object in cls1 for the `nginx-hello` Service, such that the MCS-Controller implementation will automatically provision a corresponding `ServiceImport` in cls2 for consumer workloads to be able to locate and consume the exported service.

 ![alt text](images/service-provisioning-v0.01.png "Service Provisioning")

 In reference to the **Service Provisioning** diagram:

-1. The administrator submits the request to the cls1 Kube API server for a `ServiceExport` object to be created for ClusterIP Service `nginx-hello` in the `demo` Namespace.
+1. The administrator submits the request to the Cluster 1 Kube API server for a `ServiceExport` object to be created for ClusterIP Service `nginx-hello` in the `demo` Namespace.
-2. The MCS-Controller in cls1, watching for `ServiceExport` object creation provisions a corresponding `nginx-hello` service in the Cloud Map `demo` namespace.
+2. The MCS-Controller in Cluster 1, watching for `ServiceExport` object creation provisions a corresponding `nginx-hello` service in the Cloud Map `demo` namespace.
 The Cloud Map service is provisioned with sufficient detail for the Service object and corresponding Endpoint Slice to be provisioned within additional clusters in the ClusterSet.
-3. The MCS-Controller in cls2 responds to the creation of the `nginx-hello` Cloud Map Service by provisioning the `ServiceImport` object and corresponding `EndpointSlice` objects via the Kube API Server.
+3. The MCS-Controller in Cluster 2 responds to the creation of the `nginx-hello` Cloud Map Service by provisioning the `ServiceImport` object and corresponding `EndpointSlice` objects via the Kube API Server.
 4. The CoreDNS multicluster plugin, watching for `ServiceImport` and `EndpointSlice` creation provisions corresponding DNS records within the `.clusterset.local` zone.

 #### Service Consumption